Sierra Boggess: 2006–2013

 Around the time she was performing in Les Misérables, Boggess was cast in a Las Vegas production of Andrew Lloyd Webber's The Phantom of the Opera at The Venetian Las Vegas.
 The production opened on June 24, 2006.
-Boggess starred in the female leading role of Christine Daaé, co-starring with Anthony Crivello and Brent Barrett alternating in the title role.
+Boggess played the female leading role of Christine Daaé, co-starring with Anthony Crivello and Brent Barrett alternating in the title role.
 She stayed with the Las Vegas production for a year.

 Boggess was then cast in her Broadway debut, originating the leading role of Ariel in The Little Mermaid.
 She performed with the show in its pre-Broadway tryout at the Denver Center for the Performing Arts' Ellie Caulkins Opera House, which ran from July 26, 2007, through September 9, 2007.
 The Broadway production began previews at the Lunt-Fontanne Theatre on November 3, 2007.
 It was temporarily closed from November 10, 2007, until November 28, 2007, as a result of the 2007 Broadway stagehand strike.
 Performances resumed the next day following the strike, and the official opening night was pushed from December 6, 2007, to January 10, 2008.
 Boggess received positive reviews for her performance.
 She stayed with the show for a year and a half, before playing her final performance as Ariel on May 31, 2009.
 Boggess was replaced by understudy Chelsea Morgan Stock.

 While she was performing in The Little Mermaid, Boggess starred opposite Kristin Chenoweth in the Encores! staged concert of Music in the Air in February 2009.

 From February 2010 to March 2011, Boggess starred as Christine Daaé in the sequel to The Phantom of the Opera, Love Never Dies.
 She also took part in the Rodgers and Hammerstein Prom at the Royal Albert Hall on August 22, 2010, which was screened on August 28.
-After leaving Love Never Dies and being replaced by Celia Graham, Boggess played Sharon, alongside Tyne Daly, in the Broadway revival of Master Class, beginning on June 14, 2011.
+After leaving Love Never Dies Boggess played Sharon, alongside Tyne Daly, in the Broadway revival of Master Class, beginning on June 14, 2011.
 The show concluded its limited engagement on September 4, 2011.